 If you are responsible for a large plant with large numbers of equipment operating together then you have to accept that at any one time a certain proportion of equipment will be faulty and undergoing repair or replacement.
 In this case you probably have a target for the availability of the whole plant and each piece of equipment, and you plan the maintenance and repair process based on known statistics and the availability target.
 This is the situation where data such as Mean Time Between Failures (MTBF) is most often used.

 The concept of MTBF implies a large number of identical equipment operating continuously, and replaced immediately if they fail.
-The MTBF is then simply the mean time between each failure event divided by the number of equipment, usually given in hours.
+The MTBF is then simply the mean time between each failure event multiplied by the number of equipment, usually given in hours.
 If you also know the mean time to repair/replace then you can plan for a target mean availability, or arrange a degree of redundancy to give increased availability if required.

 MTTF is the more strictly correct measure applicable to a single item of equipment, rather than a complete system which is repaired on failure.
 For electronic equipment where the repair/replace time is far shorter than the MTTF the difference between these measures is negligible.